paulscherrerinstitute/ecmccfg/hugo/content/manual/introduction.md

   ```

 ##### loading a PLC from file
-The PLC functionionality is exmplained in detail here.
+The PLC functionality is explained in detail here.
 ECMC PLCs can be loaded from classical PLC files, from pure yaml files or from a yaml/PLC hybrid.
   * classic PLC-file
   ```bash